Siubaak/restal/README.md

     // do something here like authorization check

     // if next misses, original handler will be blocked
-    // you need to reponse on your own next()
+    // and you need to reponse on your own next()
 })
 // add middleware to post-handle the result